How I Learned to Stop Worrying and Embrace Technology

 I have now been struggling with the effects of post-polio syndrome for nearly twenty years.
 It first appeared as a weakness in my right leg, the one most affected by polio, in 1987.
 Over the ensuing two decades, the leg has gotten weaker and I began to have breathing problems at night.
 These physical problems have led to an increasing reliance on technology to help me breathe at night and to move around during the day.
 I have used a Bi-Pap machine at night since 2000 and since August 2006 I have used both a scooter outside my home and stair glides in the house.

 In addition to using the scooter at school, I have used it at Wegmans, Target, and the mall at King of Prussia.
-I took it to Valley Forge Park and the Allentown Art Museum.
-And I have been walking Abbey with the scooter.
+I took it to Valley Forge Park and our local Art Museum.
+I have started walking Abbey with the scooter.
 For several years our walks had been more of the “stroll and sniff” variety.
-She adjusted to the scooter very quickly and now enjoys longer and more vigorous walks.
+She adjusted to the scooter very quickly and we both now enjoy longer and more vigorous walks.

 As I got used to the new technologies and discovered that they were liberating in many ways, I began to think about why I, and perhaps others, so often resist using assistive technologies.
 After all, there are many other technologies I use without a second thought.
 I have worn glasses since second grade.
 This essay is written at the computer while listening to the radio.
 Technologies all.
 We use technology to heat and cool our homes and to transport us.
 But we resist when the technologies can help us deal with the impairments of post-polio.
 In part, that is because so much of society still views scooters or wheelchairs as emblems of disability.
 But if we buy into those social attitudes about assistive devices, we are the ones who become disabled.
 We are the ones who choose not to go places because it is too tiring or too painful.
 We are the ones who miss out on things we enjoy if we don’t adopt the available technologies.